f1rehead/SlideshowSE/readme.md

    personal taste.

 ## Changelog

+### 2.7.2
+- Changes to the Gutenberg block preview to remove ServerSideRender and fix CSS cascading problems
+- Sanitizing, escaping, and other fixes suggested by Plugin Check.

 ### 2.7.1
 - Update the Gutenberg block to support useBlockProps, which is required by API v3